 Conclusion

-Hopefully, you've resolved the issue of no sound on your Android video.
+This post can help you fix no sound on your Android video.
 Trying the solution from this page, especially with media tools like Tipard FixMP4, can make the process easier.
 With that said, videos are often the common culprits, and having this application can save you a significant amount of time.

 CommentClick here to join the discussion and share your comments